TheBoneJarmer/Arqanore/README.md

 ## Installation
 This library has not yet a NuGet package, once I believe it is solid enough, I will start creating and pushing packages.
 For now, build it and add it as reference to your project.

-### Initialization
-Before you start using Seanuts, please run the init script first to prepare your working environment.
-If you don't, your application may compile but not work.

 ## Requirements

 ### Dotnet core
 Seanuts requires dotnet core 2.1 or higher to compile.

 ### TilarGL
 Seanuts is built on top of my other library, TilarGL, which can be found at https://github.com/TheBoneJarmer/TilarGL.
+In order to run applications using the Seanuts framework, you need to have a copy of TilarGL.dll in your binaries folder.
+And of course the dependencies of TilarGL, but please read the README in the TilarGL repo for more info about that.

 ## Usage
 Below code for showing a basic window.
 For more examples, please look in the 'examples' folder in the root of this repository.